 - Open box of essentials first.
 In a previous article, we mentioned how important the box of essential is.
 Open it now and find all your essential items, such as toilet paper, toothbrush, snacks, a change of clothes, and anything you can’t get by without.

 - Arrange the cabinets.
-Just like with clothes, anything that is going to stay in just one place, should be put there.
+Just like with clothes, anything that is going to stay in just one place should be out there.
 Books, old clocks, electronics, and everything else should get out of the way like this.

 The kitchen isn’t any different than every other room, but since it’s the most sacred place in a house, it deserves special attention.

-- Start with a clean up.
+- Start with a cleanup.
 Always begin with a deep clean.
 This also helps you become acquainted with the cabinet interiors, drawer capacity, shelf space, and the many idiosyncrasies of in between.
+Cleaning up will also decrease the time, required to complete the house move process, especially if you clean at your previous address before the movers’ arrival.

 - Put appliances on designated places.
 There isn’t much to think about this.
 There is only one place for the stove, only one pace for the washing machine, or the dish-washing machine.
 It’s important to place the large appliances first, or it might be a lot harder to bring them in once everything else is in the way.

-- Place boxes labelled “kitchen” in the kitchen.
+- Place boxes labeled “kitchen” in the kitchen.
 In order to not get mixed up in all the chaos, place everything kitchen related in the kitchen.
 From there on, it’s all about organising.

 - Open the kitchen boxes.
 Finally, we can open the boxes and start looking for a place for everything.